-Write Buffer When write buffering is 'Enabled' the internal 16K byte L1 cache is used to allow zero wait state writes to SDRAM.
+Write Buffer When write buffering is 'Enabled' the internal 16K byte L1 cache is used to allow zero wait state writes to SDRAM .
 This setting defaults to Disabled and may be 'Enabled' by the user to optimize performance.

-Download the AMD Elan SC520 user's manual and refer to section 11 for more information on write buffering.
+Refer to the AMD Elan SC520 users manual section 11 for more information on write buffering.